Mitsubishi Motors: Off-road racing

 During the 1980s, Mitsubishi continued to participate in the WRC, first with the Lancer EX2000 Turbo and the Starion.
-It then scored its first outright Group A victories with a Galant VR-4 in the late '80s, Mitsubishi homologated the Lancer Evolution, and in the hands of Finland's Tommi Mäkinen, winner of the drivers' title for four consecutive years (1996–1999), they won the manufacturers' championship in 1998.
+It then scored its first outright Group A victories with a Galant VR-4 in the late '80s, Mitsubishi homologated the Lancer Evolution, and in the hands of Finland's Tommi Mäkinen, winner of the drivers' title for four consecutive years (1996–1999), it won the manufacturers' championship in 1998.
 They have won 34 WRC events since 1973.
 The Lancer Evo has also dominated the FIA championship for showroom-ready cars, winning seven consecutive Group N titles with four different drivers from 1995 to 2001.
 Even in 2002, when it ostensibly lost the title, the class-winning manufacturer was Proton using a Lancer Evo-based Pert.

 Mitsubishi Motors is also the most successful manufacturer in the history of the Dakar Rally.
-MMC's maiden entry was in 1983 with their new Pajero, and only three attempts were needed to find a winning formula.
-Since then, they have won in 1992, 1993, 1997, 1998, and between 2001 and 2007, an unprecedented seven consecutive victories and 12th overall with nine different drivers.
+MMC's maiden entry was in 1983 with its new Pajero, and only three attempts were needed to find a winning formula.
+Since then, it has won in 1992, 1993, 1997, 1998, and between 2001 and 2007, an unprecedented seven consecutive victories and 12th overall with nine different drivers.
 They also won the 2003 FIA Cross-Country Rally World Cup, along with Carlos Sousa.

 Partnership with Jackie Chan

-Mitsubishi Motors has had a 30-year-long association with actor Jackie Chan, who has used their vehicles almost exclusively in his movies throughout his career.
+Mitsubishi Motors has had a 30-year-long association with actor Jackie Chan, who has used its vehicles almost exclusively in his movies throughout his career.
 The Jackie Chan Cup, first held in 1984, is an annual celebrity auto race involving international motor journalists and starlets from across Asia in Mitsubishis with professional touring car drivers alongside for assistance, and was held before the Macau GP until 2004, when it moved to Shanghai.
 In September 2005 Ralliart, Mitsubishi's motorsport arm, produced 50 Jackie Chan Special Edition versions of the Lancer Evo IX; Chan acts as the honorary director of Team Ralliart China.